tomlm/Iciclecreek.SemanticKernal.Connectors/README.md

 ## Details
 This library defines FileVectoreStore which is a Vector Store provider that uses files to store the vectors and metadata.
 It is designed to work with Microsoft.Extensions.VectorData.
+FileVectorStore is a wrapper around InMemoryVectorStore, but with file persistance.
+It is useful for unit tests and local development, but probably not appropriate for large production work loads.

 ## 🚀 Getting Started with FileVectorStore